It costs at least $4,500 to rent an RV for 3 months. Now, that’s just an estimation of the base rental payment.

 Related: Renting An RV for A Month

-How Do I Find Affordable Long Term and Monthly RV Rental?
+How Do I Find Affordable Long-Term and Monthly RV Rental?

 Once you find what your heart desires you can book online, saving money and frustration.
-You’ll have all the information you need in one place, you can see the dates, costs, and get support right on their website.
+You’ll have all the information you need in one place, you can see the dates, and costs, and get support right on their website.

 Don’t see what you want at first glance? take advantage of their advanced search filter feature where you can search RV types, prices, amenities, keywords, ratings, and more.

 Other Fees & Prices to Consider While Renting an RV:

 How Much Does It Cost to Rent an RV by Type (nightly average)

 |Class B Motorhome||$100 to $225 per night|